 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of residents who were given antipsychotic medications.
-While antipsychotic drugs may be vital to many residents, it is important to make sure these medications are being used only where medically required.
-In some situations, increased usage of these drugs may suggest a nursing home is using these medications to subdue residents.
+This tells you the percent of residents who were given antipsychotic medications.
+While antipsychotic drugs may be vital to many residents, it is important to confirm these medications are being used only where medically required.
+In limited situations, excessive reliance on these medications may mean that a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication